Boston, MA (March 10, 2020)

 The New England College of Optometry (NECO) and Medical Optometry of America (MOA), the first national optometric brand in the country focused on medical eye care, announced today that they have entered into a unique collaboration with the goal of providing new graduates and residents exposure to medical optometry through an innovative practice model.

 “As the optometry field changes and new practice models emerge, we strongly believe that as an educational institution we need to provide students with a diversity of experiences in clinical environments that best prepares them for tomorrow’s optometry,” states Howard Purcell, OD, NECO President and CEO.
-“Working with MOA, not only do we offer more options for graduates, NECO will also have early insight into emerging practice models.”
+“Working with Medical Optometry America, not only do we offer more options for graduates, NECO will also have early insight into emerging practice models.”

 Optometrists entering the field today can opt to work in a variety of different practice models that were rarely seen just a decade ago.
 Today, optometrists can practice in a multitude of settings, from private practice to national retail companies to startups.
 The change is not without notice.
 Representatives from every sector of the eye care industry gathered in November at the New England College of Optometry to share expertise and discuss the evolving nature of eye care and the implications for how optometric education and the optometric profession can benefit from working together in unique partnerships.